 Brittany Howlett is a baker, entrepreneur and writer who found her passion for serving and creating delicious and locally sourced food ignited when she moved to the Bay Area in 2004.
 Faced with the decision of applying for law school or embarking upon a creative career in the kitchen after graduating from UC Berkeley, she full-heartedly chose the latter and never looked back.
-She’s spent time working in both savory and confectionary capacities at Camino, Sons & Daughters and most recently Ici Ice Cream in Berkeley.
+She’s spent time working in both savory and confectionary capacities at Camino, Sons & Daughters, Ici Ice Cream, and most recently Beauty’s Bagel Shop in Oakland.
 In 2011 she co-founded the artisanal bakery Oakland Bakes where she designed and baked custom, seasonal, and organic wedding cakes.
-She’s since turned her focus back to helping grow the Bay Area’s small sustainable food business community that has lovingly supported her for the past 11 years.
+She’s since turned her focus back to helping grow the Bay Area’s small sustainable food business community that has lovingly supported her for the past 12 years.

 Jesse Manis is the co-founder of Cacao, which celebrates flavor and quality, featuring a curated selection of chocolate bars from leading craft chocolate makers around the world, the best confectionary from Northwest chocolatiers, and a house-made selection of chocolate drinks.
 Jesse grew up making sweets for his large family and learned the confectionary ropes at Fran’s Chocolates in Seattle before leaving to open his own business.
 Jesse has been a judge for the Good Food Awards, The Northwest Chocolate Festival, The International Chocolate Awards and a variety of regional chocolate events.
 He lives with his partner Aubrey in Portland where he enjoys exercising, gardening, traveling and spending time with his dog Cooper.